Azure/PSRule.Rules.Azure/docs/en/rules/Azure.EventHub.DisableLocalAuth.md

 ## SYNOPSIS

-Authenticate Event Hub publishers and consumers with Azure AD identities.
+Authenticate Event Hub publishers and consumers with Entra ID identities.

 ## DESCRIPTION

-To publish or consume events from Event Hubs cryptographic keys, or Azure AD identities can be used.
+To publish or consume events from Event Hubs cryptographic keys, or Entra ID (previously Azure AD) identities can be used.
 Cryptographic keys include Shared Access Policy keys or Shared Access Signature (SAS) tokens.
-With Azure AD authentication, the identity is validated against Azure AD.
+With Entra ID authentication, the identity is validated against Azure AD.
-Using Azure AD identities centralizes identity management and auditing.
+Using Entra ID identities centralizes identity management and auditing.

-Once you decide to use Azure AD authentication, you can disable authentication using keys or SAS tokens.
+Once you decide to use Entra ID authentication, you can disable authentication using keys or SAS tokens.

 ## RECOMMENDATION

-Consider only using Azure AD identities to publish or consume events from Event Hub.
+Consider only using Entra ID identities to publish or consume events from Event Hub.
 Then disable authentication based on access keys or SAS tokens.

 ## EXAMPLES